 I love music.
-I particularly love live music.
+I particularly love live music (who remembers that!)
 I worship the Happy Mondays and can trace most of the best moments of my life back to them or their songs but one of their recent tweets about 'Wrote for Luck' being inspired by a Kate Bush song pissed me right off!
 A couple of years back when everyone got excited on the social networks about her touring again after something like a thousand years I was just non-plussed at this fucker coming back into my life.
 In fact that's not the right word but I don't think there is one for bitterness combined with historic anger, humiliation and a ten year olds first experience of being let down.

 Let me explain before the trolls start yelling for attention.
 My primary school was selected to be the audience on 'Razzamatazz' back in the days of only three channels and a 50p slot on the back of your telly (no?
 Just us?) things like this didn't happen often to an unremarkable working class school populated by the council estate kids from all around it in the '70s.
 Those of us actually selected to go bigged it right up to our under-performing, truanting and downright naughty classmates.